perfact/zodbsync/README.md

 The configuration option `layers` points to a folder on the file system that contains separate configuration files or symlinks that may be contributed by different layer packages.
-These are read alphabetically and provide the following options:
+These are read alphabetically from the bottom-most to the top-most layer and provide the following options:

 ### `workdir`
 A path where the layer is placed.
 This needs to be owned by the user that